lambdageek/MSBuildStructuredLog/vscode/IDEAS.md

 - [ ] Save bookmarks in the workspace state?
 Hash the binlog to validate that we're in the same file.
    Create some kind of stable uri scheme for nodes (node ids are not stable)

+### Hierarchical search results

+- [ ] Reuse engine's logic for including some context ancestor nodes in search results (eg conaining Project for a Task)

 ## Engine

 ### Keep up with upstream